Material-Modeling Support for PFC

 Introduction

-The PFC model provides a synthetic material consisting of an assembly of rigid grains that interact at contacts.
-This synthetic material encompasses a vast microstructural space, and only a small portion of this space has been explored.
+The PFC model provides a synthetic material consisting of an assembly of rigid grains that interact at contacts.1 This synthetic material encompasses a vast microstructural space, and only a small portion of this space has been explored.
 For example, the bonded-particle modeling methodology provides a rich variety of microstructural models in the form of bonded materials (Potyondy, 2015; Potyondy and Cundall, 2004).
+Potyondy et al. (2025) expands the definition of a bonded-particle model and situates it with the broader context of microstructural rock models, of which it is one example.
 The PFC model includes both granular and bonded materials as well as an interface that can be inserted into the bonded materials.
-The support for material modeling that is provided by PFC2D and PFC3D is provided in the form of a consistent set of FISH functions, which we call the PFC FISHTank (or fistPkg).
-The PFC FISHTank provides a state of the art embodiment of four well defined materials and a user-defined material to support: practical applications (via boundary-value models made from these materials), and scientific inquiry (via further exploration of the microstructural space described above).
+The support for material modeling that is provided for PFC2D and PFC3D is described in this document.
+The material-modeling support is provided in the form of a consistent set of FISH functions, which we call the material modeling support package (or mmPkg).2 The mmPkg provides a state of the art embodiment of six well-defined materials to support: practical applications (via boundary-value models made from these materials), and scientific inquiry (via further exploration of the microstructural space described above).

 Download the Material-Modeling Support Files